 It is further required that with respect to each class of stock relied upon to meet the listing requirement (i) such class of the stock is traded on the market, other than in minimal quantities, on at least 60 days during the taxable year or 1/6 of the days in a short taxable year; and (ii) the aggregate number of shares of such class of stock traded on such market is at least 10% of the average number of shares of such class of stock outstanding during such year or as appropriately adjusted in the case of a short taxable year.
 We believe our common shares satisfied the trading frequency and trading volume tests for 2012 and will also do so in subsequent years.
-We also expect, although there can be no assurance, that our Series B Preferred Shares will meet the trading frequency and trading volume tests.
-For so long as the aggregate value of our common shares exceeds the aggregate value of our Series B Preferred Shares, if our common shares meeting the trading frequency and trading volume tests, our Series B Preferred Shares do not need to meet these tests.
-Even if these tests were not satisfied, with respect to either our common shares or our Series B Preferred Shares, the regulations provide that the trading frequency and trading volume tests will be deemed satisfied by a class of stock if, as we believe was the case with our common shares in 2012 and we expect to be the case with our common shares and our Series B Preferred Shares in subsequent years, such class of stock is traded on an established market in the United States and such class of stock is regularly quoted by dealers making a market in such stock.
+We also expect, although there can be no assurance, that our Series B Preferred Shares and our Series C Preferred Shares will meet the trading frequency and trading volume tests.
+For so long as the aggregate value of our common shares exceeds the aggregate value of our Series B Preferred and our Series C Preferred Shares, if our common shares meeting the trading frequency and trading volume tests, our Series B Preferred and our Series C Preferred Shares do not need to meet these tests (and, if the aggregate value of our common shares and either our Series B Preferred Shares or our Series C Preferred Shares meet the trading frequency and trading volume tests, the other series of our preferred shares would not need to meet these tests).
+Even if these tests were not satisfied, with respect to either our common shares or our Series B Preferred and our Series C Preferred Shares, the regulations provide that the trading frequency and trading volume tests will be deemed satisfied by a class of stock if, as we believe was the case with our common shares in 2012 and we expect to be the case with our common shares, our Series B Preferred Shares and our Series C Preferred Shares in subsequent years, such class of stock is traded on an established market in the United States and such class of stock is regularly quoted by dealers making a market in such stock.

-No twithstanding the foregoing, the regulations provide, in pertinent part, that our common shares or Series B Preferred Shares will not be considered to be "regularly traded" on an established securities market for any taxable year in which 50% or more of our outstanding common shares or Series B Preferred Shares are owned, actually or constructively under specified stock attribution rules, on more than half the days during the taxable year by persons who each own 5% or more of our common shares or Series B Preferred Shares, which we refer to as the "5 Percent Override Rule."
-For so long as the aggregate value of our common shares exceeds the aggregate value of our Series B Preferred Shares, if our common shares meeting the "regularly traded" test, our Series B Preferred Shares do not need to meet this test.
+No twithstanding the foregoing, the regulations provide, in pertinent part, that our common shares, our Series B Preferred Shares or Series C Preferred Shares will not be considered to be "regularly traded" on an established securities market for any taxable year in which 50% or more of our outstanding common shares or Series C Preferred Shares are owned, actually or constructively under specified stock attribution rules, on more than half the days during the taxable year by persons who each own 5% or more of our common shares, Series B Preferred Shares or Series C Preferred Shares, which we refer to as the "5 Percent Override Rule."
+For so long as the aggregate value of our common shares exceeds the aggregate value of Series B Preferred Shares and our Series C Preferred Shares, if our common shares meeting the "regularly traded" test, our Series B Preferred Shares and our Series C Preferred Shares do not need to meet this test.